Probability Distribution on Full Rooted Trees: Introduction

-The full rooted trees are utilized in various fields of study.
-For example, in text compression in information theory, a full rooted tree represents a set of contexts, which are strings of the most recent symbols at each time point, and it is called a context tree\cite{CTW}.
-In image processing, it represents a variable block size segmentation and it is called quadtree block partitioning\cite{H265}.
-In machine learning, it represents a non-linear function that consists of many conditional branches and it is called a decision tree\cite{CART}.
-In most of these studies, the rooted tree is not a random variable and plays a role like an index of a statistical model or a function, i.e., one full rooted tree $\tau$ corresponds to one statistical model $p(x; \tau)$ or one function $f_\tau (x)$.
+Full rooted trees are utilized in various fields of study.
+For example, for text compression in information theory, a full rooted tree represents a set of contexts, which are strings of the most recent symbols at each time point, and it is known as a context tree\cite{CTW}.
+In image processing, it represents a variable block-size segmentation, and it is known as quadtree block partitioning\cite{H265}.
+In machine learning, it represents a nonlinear function that comprises many conditional branches and is known as a decision tree\cite{CART}.
+In most of these studies, the rooted tree is not a random variable and serves as an index of a statistical model or function, i.e., one full rooted tree $\tau$ corresponds to one statistical model $p(x; \tau)$ or one function $f_\tau (x)$.

-Their recursive and hierarchical structure is well suited for representing complex statistical models or functional structures.
-For example, the expansion of the leaf nodes represents an increase of the contexts in the context tree\cite{CTW}, a division of a block on the image in quadtree partitioning\cite{H265}, and an addition of a conditional branch in the decision tree\cite{CART}.
-Such expressive capability and extensibility are the reasons that the full rooted trees are utilized in various fields.
+Their recursive and hierarchical structures are suitable for representing complex statistical models or functional structures.
+For example, the expansion of the leaf nodes represents an increase in the contexts of a context tree\cite{CTW}, a division of a block on the image in quadtree partitioning\cite{H265}, and the addition of a conditional branch in the decision tree\cite{CART}.
+Such expressive capability and extensibility of full rooted trees render them widely applicable in various fields.

-However, such hierarchical expressive capability causes a problem of the tree selection, which corresponds to select one statistical model or function, since the optimal tree under the criterion of the likelihood or the squared loss for training data is inevitably the deepest one.
-It causes overfitting.
-Therefore, most previous studies apply a stopping rule of the node expansion\cite{H265, CART}, introduce a normalization term into the objective function\cite{XGBoost} or average the statistical models or the functions with some weights\cite{CTW, RF, XGBoost}.
-However, these algorithmic modifications are sometimes heuristic.
+However, such hierarchical expressive capability causes a problem in tree selection, i.e., the selection of one statistical model or function.
+This is because the optimal tree under the criterion of the likelihood or squared loss for training data is inevitably the deepest one.
+Such a phenomenon is called overfitting in the field of machine learning.
+Therefore, most previous studies applied a stopping rule for node expansion\cite{H265, CART}, introduced a normalization term into the objective function\cite{XGBoost}, or averaged the statistical models or the functions with some weights\cite{CTW, RF, XGBoost}.
+However, these algorithmic modifications are heuristic at times.